 Thesis | Thesis | Dissertation | Dissertation; Code; Slides at FOSDEM 2015 | Thesis | Thesis | Dissertation | Dissertation; code | Thesis | Thesis |

 He chaired the Research Committee's Working Party on Powerful Computing: report here, and is on the High-Performance Computing Facilities Advisory Group: see service details here.
-The current system is called Balena.
+The recently-decommissioned system was called Balena.
 Looking at the Balena system.
 Whole album is here.
 He led for Bath in the GW4 project for an innovative ARM-based supercomputer, Phase 1 of which is pictured here.
-He chaired the Project Board looking at whether to replace Balena with a cloud offering, and is now on various working parties implementing that recommendation. |
+He chaired the Project Board looking at whether to replace Balena with a cloud offering, and is now on various working parties implementing that recommendation: the main vehicle is Nimbus. |

 His notes on various scientific meetings are listed here.